STARS4ALL/tessdb-server/README.md

 * The `location_id` is a reference to the current location assigned to the instrument.
 * Location id -1 denotes the "Unknown" location.
 * The `zero_point` holds the current value of the instrument calibration constant.
-* The `filter` holds the current TESS filter (i.e. 'DG' or Dichroic Glass)
+* The `filter` holds the current TESS filter (i.e. 'DG' or Dichroic Glass).
-* A history of zero point & filter changes are maintained in the `tess_t` table if the instrument is recalibrated or its filter is changed.
+A history of zero point & filter changes are maintained in the `tess_t` table if the instrument is recalibrated or its filter is changed.
 * Columns `valid_since` and `valid_until` hold the timestamps where the changes to zero point and/or filter are valid.
 * Column `valid_state` is an indicator.
 Its values are either **`Current`** or **`Expired`**.
 * The current valid TESS instrument has its `valid_state` set to `Current` and the expiration date in a far away future (Y2999).